 When a boy takes up ballet, getting him outfitted in appropriate dancewear can be a challenge.
-Most dance belts only come in adult sizes, based on the theory that a pre-pubescent boy doesn't need the support and protection he'll need later in life.
+Many dance belts only come in adult sizes, based on the theory that a pre-pubescent boy doesn't need the support and protection he'll need later in life.
 Some ballet studios don't require tights for boys, hoping to avoid anything that might cause a boy who's unsure about dance to quit.
 They worry a thong-style dance belt's initial discomfort might become that tipping point.

 Dance belt manufacturers make full-seat dance briefs for boys.
 They are a compromise because the full-seat leaves a visible line under tights, their support isn't solid enough for advanced dance movement, and they don't package the male bulge for aesthetics.
-But - like a training bra is for girls - they are a first step in teaching young dancers to consider their support needs.
+But - like a training bra is for girls - they are a first step in teaching boy dancers to consider their support needs.
 They are designed to be worn "up" just like a regular dance belt, so if you or your young dancer is getting a first dance brief, read the "comfort" section in the Complete Guide to Dance Belts for wearing tips.

 Sooner or later, every young male dancer has to face wearing tights for the first time, and with tights comes the need for a real thong-style dance belt.
 If you need to introduce a boy to his first dance belt, you might want to read "The Dance Belt Talk".